josealonso/ecommerce/03-frontend/angular-ecommerce/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.8.

+## Web Storage API

+The API works the same for **session storage** (shared across all the tabs and persistent) or **local storage** (one for each tab)

+- Key and value are always strings.
+- Store item ------> `storage.setItem(key, value)`
+- Retrieve item ---> `storage.getItem(key)`
+- Session storage ---> Once a web browser tab is closed then data is no longer available.
+- Local storage -----> data is persisted and survives browser restarts.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.